 Bob inherited all his sister’s personal papers and Lincoln relics.
 He decided to let scholars see for the first time the news clips and legal briefs his grandfather collected.

 He had befriended James Hickey, curator of the Lincoln papers at the Illinois State Historical Library.
-In 1977, Hickey and his wife Betty flew to Albany then drove to Manchester, Vt., where they would help Beckwith go through Hildene room by room.
+In 1977, Hickey and his wife Betty flew to Albany, then drove to Manchester, Vt.
+There they helped Beckwith go through Hildene room by room.